Well, we’ve got used to American presidents claiming to have Irish ancestry, especially when there’s an election round the corner.

 And, of course, everyone is Irish on St Patrick’s Day.

 Dublin wouldn’t be Dublin without an army of people from all over the world sampling a taste of the old country, especially the Guinness.

 Yes, everyone wants to be Irish these days, including it seems – polar bears.

 Like American presidents, the link is a long way back

 Ok, just like American presidents they have to go back a long way but the link is definitely there according to leading scientists.

-A team from Trinity College Dublin, Oxford University in England and Pennsylvania University in the United States have been studying bear skeletons from before the last Ice Age found in eight caves across Ireland.
+In 2011, a team from Trinity College Dublin, Oxford University in England and Pennsylvania University in the United States studied bear skeletons from before the last Ice Age found in eight caves across Ireland.

 The best samples were recovered from Poll na mBear, Cave of the Bears, in Leitrim in 1997.

 An examination of the mitochondrial DNA, which is passed through the maternal line, showed that the Irish bears were the ancestors of all modern polar bears.